PDPA Compliance11 min read30 April 2026

 Step 2: Categorise Each Transfer

-• Vendor/processor transfer (to a service provider) -- Use contractual agreements
+• Vendor/processor (service provider): Use contractual agreements

 Step 3: Review Existing Contracts